unkn0wncode/logbuf/README.md

-# LogBuf – SQLite-backed transient log buffer for Go
+# logbuf – SQLite-backed transient log buffer for Go

 `logbuf` is a small Go library that provides an in-process buffer for raw log lines.
 The buffer is persisted in a light-weight SQLite database (optionally